 Can I accrue holidays while I’m on maternity leave?

-Since you are able to take up to 52 weeks of maternity leave, in many cases, it is likely that it will cross from one holiday year to the next.
-Annual leave cannot be taken whilst you are on maternity leave – however, holiday entitlement does accrue during this period.
+Since you are able to take up to 52 weeks of maternity leave, in many cases, it is likely that your time away from work will cross from one holiday year into the next.
+However, annual leave cannot be taken whilst you are on maternity leave, although holiday entitlement does accrue during this period.

 Can I carry over my leave from one holiday year to the next?

-If it is not possible or convenient for her to take her holidays prior to her going on maternity leave, then she must also have the opportunity to carry holidays over to the next holiday year, if that is the only way she can take it.
+However, in practice, it is not always possible for a woman to use up a current year’s holiday entitlement before starting maternity leave.
+If it is not possible or convenient for her to take her holidays prior to going on maternity leave, then she must also have the opportunity to carry holidays over to the next holiday year, if that is the only way she can take it.

 What do I need to do?